Kataiser/tf2-rich-presence/README-source.md

 ## Version 2 goals
 - A GUI
 	- I'm fairly confident I know how to implement this (it's a bit of work though)
-	- Would require doing RPC with [pypresence](https://github.com/qwertyquerty/pypresence) due to a bug in (discoIPC)[https://github.com/k3rn31p4nic/discoIPC]
+	- Would require doing RPC with [pypresence](https://github.com/qwertyquerty/pypresence) due to a bug in [discoIPC](https://github.com/k3rn31p4nic/discoIPC)
 	- Would also have the benefit of not requiring two (slow) Python interpreter launches
 - Server player count
-	- Doable with either (python-valve)[https://github.com/serverstf/python-valve] or (python-a2s)[https://github.com/Yepoleb/python-a2s]
+	- Doable with either [python-valve](https://github.com/serverstf/python-valve) or [python-a2s](https://github.com/Yepoleb/python-a2s)
 	- Would conflict with the class/time on map option, needs to be a three way setting
 - Map-specific images, instead of gamemodes
 	- Would cause all sorts of problems, including removing the class icon style option
-	- Discord art asset limit is 150, the rest of the program uses 47, there are 118 vanilla maps in the game
+	- Discord art asset limit is 150, the rest of the program uses 47, and there are 118 vanilla maps in the game
 	- So won't be be able to get every map, can just limit to the most popular though
 - A proper installer
 	- Also maybe store DB.json and settings in AppData\Roaming
-	- Make a Chocolatey package as well, could be done after v2 release though
+	- Make a [Chocolatey](https://chocolatey.org/) package as well, could be done after v2 release though